SpikeInterface/spikeinterface/doc/modules/sorters_internal.rst

 that are used are: matched filtering for peak detection, iterative splits for clustering (Iter-HDBSCAN), and orthogonal matching pursuit for template reconstruction (Circus-OMP).

+SpyKING-CIRCUS 2 components are:
+  * preprocessing (filtering, CMR, whitening)
+  * the *DREDGE* motion correction algorithm (optional)
+  * peak detection with *matched filtering*
+  * iterative splits for clustering *Iter-HDBSCAN*
+  * orthogonal matching pursuit for the spike deconvolution with *Circus-OMP*

 TriDesClous 2
 -------------

 This is an updated version of TriDesClous based on the modular components.
-This do not give as good results as `lupin` but this was faster.
+It is not as good as ``Lupin`` in terms of performance, but it's way faster.
-This is sorter is a good choice for very fast exploration of a dataset.
+This is sorter is a good choice for a very fast exploration of a dataset.

-Internally tridesclous2 uses:
+TriDesClous 2 components are:
   * preprocessing (filtering, CMR) but no whitening
   * the *DREDGE* motion correction algorithm (optional)
   * peak detection with *locally_exlusive*